['Recruiting and hiring', 'Driver qualifications']

 Prospective employers must also request information about any other accidents the previous employer may wish to provide, although previous employers are not required to provide this additional information.

 DOT Drug/Alcohol Testing.
-The prospective employer must obtain information concerning the applicant’s drug/alcohol testing history only if the employer was regulated by a DOT agency other than FMCSA.
-All CDL-vehicle drivers with a violation, must have verified failures to undertake or complete a rehabilitation program prescribed by a substance abuse professional (SAP), and violations occurring after completion of a referral program per 382.413.
+The prospective employer must obtain information from the prior DOT-regulated employers concerning the applicant’s drug/alcohol testing history only if the employer was regulated by a DOT agency other than FMCSA.
+In this case, per 382.413, the carrier must request that the prior employer whether a CDL-vehicle driver had either of the following occur:

 Recordkeeping.
 The rules in 391.53 state that employers must maintain records related to the background check in “a secure location with controlled access.”
 In addition, the records must only be accessed by people directly involved in the hiring process (this can include insurers, except for drug- or alcohol-related information).
 The records may be kept with other secured documents (such as a drug/alcohol file) or in a separate “Driver Investigation History File,” and they must be kept for the length of employment plus three years.